AKUINO/LoRanne/README.md

 * The message is sent using RadioHead library (encrypted but no ACK required).
 * For remote module, the sender keeps listening for eventual input messages from the destination (actuators settings, sensors data retransmission requests) during a short period of time.
 * If a remote module notices that some actuators settings are missing, it requests their retransmission.
-* Sensor nodes send their 1-Wire Allocation table either periodically (about an hour), either when some connection changes is detected or whenever a request for it is received from the central node
+* ABANDONED: Sensor nodes send their 1-Wire Allocation table either periodically (about an hour), either when some connection changes is detected or whenever a request for it is received from the central node

 ## Configuration
 We will use a serial terminal (USB) to set the configuration parameters (ANSI character codes for colors).
 We have the necessary code in C++ for PIC32.
 The configuration will have to assign a key (0 to 31) to the physically connected ports:
 * Digital inputs: for a 1st version, we will statically map some GPIO as 0/1 ports
 * Analog inputs (12 bits): for a 1st version, we will statically map some ADC inputs including at least the battery level and 2 ADC lines
 * Digital outputs (PWM, pull-up, delays) to be SET (based on messages received from central): for a 1st version, we will statically map some PWM lines with basic local configuration attributes.
-* 1-Wire (multiple sensors: 1-Wire addresses AUTOMATICALLY mapped to different keys but a selection of registries may have to be done based on the device type)
+* ABANDONED: 1-Wire (multiple sensors: 1-Wire addresses AUTOMATICALLY mapped to different keys but a selection of registries may have to be done based on the device type.
+ABANDONED for now due to lack of 5V...)
 * Serial link (not for a 1st version except if a precise need arise)
 * Campbell SDI (not for a 1st version except if a precise need arise)
-* I2C device initialization command and register read... (not for a 1st version except if a precise need arise) A basic polling cycle (e.g. 3 minutes) has to be set.
+* I2C device initialization command and register read: this is not well standardized but we will try to orthogonalize the possibilities.
+A basic polling cycle (e.g. 3 minutes) has to be set.
 Each key can be obtained either at each poll or at a configured multiple.

 ## References